 - The waterline is at 1 to 3 inches in an essential living space.
-Residences with water lines between 3 and 18 inches should be also categorized under minor damage unless other factors are validated that make the damage major (e.g., duration and contaminates of the floodwaters, location of the electrical outlets, and number of essential living spaces affected). - There is damage to mechanical components (e.g., furnace, boiler, water heater, HVAC, etc.)
+Residences with water lines between 3 and 18 inches should be also categorized under minor damage unless other factors are validated that make the damage major (e.g., duration and contaminants of the floodwaters, location of the electrical outlets, etc.). - There is damage to mechanical components (e.g., furnace, boiler, water heater, HVAC, etc.)